RE3-Github-Organization/circle2web/content/about.md

 ---
 title: About Us
-description_markdown: Squared Circle Security's mission is to research cyber pathogens, deter cyber missiles and post a lot of memes. **Because why the hell not?**
+description_markdown: How to quantify security success?
 image: "/images/cmdr-shane-610506-unsplash.webp"
 sections:
 - title: Our Story
-  content_markdown: "Squared Circle Security is an upstart IT- and Information Security
+  content_markdown: "Squared Circle Security is an upstart IT and Information Security
-    partner.
+    consultancy.
 While we're still new and gearing up, we actually combine decades of hands-on experience supporting enterprise level clients.
 We know the security landscape because we've done our proverbial time in the cyber trenches defending and designing security solutions for both private and public sector customers.
     \ \n\nWe've always felt a strong need to be able to deliver and show value - both